 - Normally you will take 60 credits in each semester, i.e. 3 modules in semester 1 and 3 modules in semester 2.
-PH967, EE473 and EE972 run over the whole year and will disrupt this scheme of equal load. - PH968 "Experimental Laboratories" runs in semester 2 and PH967 "Computational Physics" runs in semester 1 and 2.
-Their main schedule are laboratories with a significant contact time and hence we cannot avoid overlap with other courses.
+EE473 runs over the whole year and will disrupt this scheme of equal load. - PH968 "Experimental Laboratories" runs in semester 2.
+Its schedule are laboratories with a significant contact time and hence we cannot avoid overlap with other courses.
 You need to check the timetabling.
-Please note that Computational Physics is not meant only for theoreticians but provides useful programming, numerical and visualization skills for any physicist.
-Some basic advance knowledge of Python is useful or you need to be willing to acquire that in self-study as the UG students on the matching module PH285 will have had some Python training in year 1.
-This should not be an issue for student on Master level.

-• Students with a BSc from a British or other high ranking university might have already the skills taught in the transferable skills class PH949 "Physics Skills".
+• Students with a BSc from a British or other high ranking university might have already the skills taught in the transferable skills class PH949 "Physics Skills", which is a selection of relevant transferable skills and an introduction to the programming language Python and computational physics.
 In that case we can recognize this as prior learning and exempt you from PH949.
 In that case you are advised to take PH551 "Research Skills".
 If you are interested in that option, please prepare documentation to support this prior learning for the Adviser of Study Meetings in the development week, e.g. transcript showing course(s) and results and a downloaded description (or link to a description) or evidence of relevant assessment you submitted for these courses.
-You can take PH551 also instead of a "technical/physics" module if you have interested in science management and communication or have difficulties to find suitable other modules.
+You will also need to do the Cyber Security Module in your own time.
+You can take PH551 also instead of a "technical/physics" module if you have interested in science management and communication.

-Specific notes on MSc Optical Technologies/Photonics:
+Specific notes on Photonics:

 - Compulsory modules: PH949, PH957 (sem 1), PH963 (sem 2) - You can take allowed combination of three level 5 (9xx or 5xx) classes, timetable permitting (or two level 5 plus one level 4, EE473 (sem 1+2) or PH4xx (sem 2) - You can choose EE473 in sem 1 but it runs over two semesters and will lead to an overfull curriculum either in sem 1 or 2.
 We cannot say exactly with what modules it might overlap in sem 2 and thus it might constrain the choice of sem 2 modules.
-Typically, there were no issues and we will make sure that it does not overlap with the compulsory PH963. - PH958 Optical Design is only running if there is enough student interest.
-You must indicate interest by registering now if you want to take it, as the decision on availability will be taken well before the January AoS meetings. - EE972 Control Principles is overlapping with PH957 this year and hence cannot be taken. - Typical choice for "core" photonics - o Sem 1: PH962 and/or EE473 - o Sem 2: selection from PH958, PH955, PH968, EE473 - Choice for focus on photonics in life and nano sciences - o Sem 1: PH953 - o Sem 2: PH955 plus one out of PH958, PH968 - If you have interest in quantum optics and quantum technologies, you can take PH562 and/or PH913 in sem 2.
+According to the preliminary timetable, only overlap of lectures is with PH960.
+We will make sure that it does not overlap with the compulsory PH963.
+The overlap of the labs with other modules can be handled flexibly as the time commitment is low. - PH958 and EE972 are not offered this year. - Typical choice for "core" photonics - o Sem 1: PH962 and/or EE473 - Sem 2: selection from PH955, PH968, PH956, EE473 - Choice for focus on photonics in life and nano sciences - o Sem 1: PH953 - o Sem 2: PH955 plus one out of PH956, PH968 - If you have interest in quantum optics and quantum technologies, you can take PH913 in sem 2.
 You will need however some theoretical background. - Another module of potential interest is PH960 "Advanced Topics in Photonics" which runs as "Advanced Topics in Physics" on MPhys level.
-The course provides an introduction to applications of ultra-high intensity laser in laser-plasma interaction and laser based acceleration.
+The course provides an introduction to applications of ultra-high intensity laser in laser-plasma interaction and laser-based acceleration.
 It is taught by both experimental and theoretical lecturers and demands some mathematical skills and either some prior knowledge of basic plasma physics (as taught in PH452) or the willingness to acquire it in self-study.